alexspeller/wat-hoot/README.md

 Hoot is an RSpec formatter based on the standard [progress formatter]() but is designed to show you spec failures *as and when they happen* rather than having to wait until the end of the spec run.

-If you have [Growl]() installed, it will also display notifications when specs fail.
+If you have [Growl]() and the `growlnotify` extra installed, it will also display notifications when specs fail.

 ## Installation